 Can a new ethic about “ethnic” foods transform our food system to be more diverse, inclusive & local?

-Can heritage Mexican, African or Chinese foods be grown in a cold North American or European climate — enough food at a good enough price to meet food security, multicultural, sustainable and affordability needs of a modern cosmopolitan city?
+Can more Mexican, African or Chinese foods be grown in a North American or European climate — enough foods at a good enough price to meet food security, multicultural, sustainability, affordability, and employment needs of a modern cosmopolitan city?

-Glocalization might mean that newcomers (aka immigrants) looking for the real taste of home will save local food systems in their new home countries.
+To the contrary, I believe.
+Glocalization could well mean that newcomers looking for a taste of home will enrich local food systems in their new home countries by expanding their crop diversity.

-The world is flat, one famous prophecy of the new world of the 1990s had it.
+My view challenges the famous prophecy of the 1990s that “the world is flat.”
 Outsourcing of food was seen as the inevitable result of modern scales of mass production and high-speed logistics.
 There are no alternatives, it is said.

-Actually, a few tweaks to the latest in technological, logistical and entrepreneurial prowess can lead to a food system that is anything but flat.
-With a little help from season extension techniques and indoor agriculture, many nutritious comfort foods from around the world can be part of every region’s local, sustainable, diverse and scrumptious diet.
+Actually, a few tweaks from the latest in technological, logistical and entrepreneurial prowess can lead to a food system that is anything but flat.
+With a little help from season extension techniques and indoor agriculture, many nutritious comfort foods from around the world can be part of every region’s rounded, local, sustainable, diverse, and scrumptious diet.

-Many foods that humans eat, after all, are largely products of human creation, and can be grown with technologies and techniques that ease up on the dictates of climate and other physical givens.
+Many foods that humans eat, after all, are largely products of human inventiveness.
+They can be grown with technologies and techniques that relax the former dictates of climate and other physical givens.

 WHERE GLOCALIZATION COMES FROM